antarctica/flask-entra-auth/README.md

 - overloads `validate()` method of bearer token validator as much of its validation checks are done implicitly by initialising an `EntraToken` (such as expiry), now only checks for required scopes
 - means we can remove the derived `EntraTokenAuthlib` class
-- means we essentially have a authenticate and authorise method (with the later called 'validate')
+- means we essentially have an authenticate and authorise method (but with the latter called 'validate')
 - refactors into a Flask extension

 ## Licence